 Note: in terms of Sectional Completion Date 'B' please refer to IM email of 04/03/10.
 That confirms the following "The programme logic models the requirement to have the track sections 5C and 7A complete to achieve the Section B date.
 On that basis the late completion of the A8 Underpass and the groundworks at the Gogarburn Landfill Site project the Section B date to 15 February 2012.
 However, we have previously been advised, in discussions with tie's E&M and operations staff, that the actual requirements of the test track is approximately 1km of live track running from the Depot.
 Having discussed this with tie's PMs it would appear that a suitable length of track can be constructed by January 2011.
 The track section 5C running through the A8 underpass and to the south is not required for the test track.
 Providing the contractor makes a concerted effort to carry out the landfill site works in the Spring, Summer and Autumn of 2010, while at the same time progresses track construction in the adjacent sections of the route, there should be no impediment to having the test track ready within 28 days of the completion of the Depot."
 This however is dependent on Infraco resolving the landfill site within the timescale required to suit the above.
+In this regard however, we were advised at the meeting on 3 June 2010 that completion of the landfill site may not be achieved until April/May 2011.
+Clearly this has the potential to affect the Sectional Completion Date B. This will require further consideration by tie as to the specific contractual and practical requirements for the test track.

-- (ii) Sectional financial' implications: in terms of site prelims it is noted that the majority of the 'time' implications above relates to delayed access to the area.
+(ii) Sectional 'financial' implications: in terms of site prelims it is noted that the majority of the 'time' implications above relates to delayed access to the area.
 As such, sub-contractor 'Sectional' time related costs should not have been incurred by Infraco to any great extent, if at all.
-Infraco 'sectional' costs11 are likely to be related to Section A dedicated management resources.
-On that basis, we note the following: - a.
+Infraco 'sectional' costs14 are likely to be related to Section A dedicated management resources.
+On that basis, we note the following:

+- a.
 Lower Limit: Infraco costs 25 weeks; sub-contractor costs 6-10 weeks. - b.
-Upper Limit: Infraco costs 43 weeks; sub-contractor costs 14-18 weeks. - 3.3.2 In terms of the current projected delays to completion of this Section, we note that within the Revision 3 programme Infraco has increased the projected duration of the Depot Building works by approximately 14 weeks.
+Upper Limit: Infraco costs 43 weeks; sub-contractor costs 14-18 weeks. - 3.3.3 In terms of the current projected delays to completion of this Section, we note that within the Revision 3 programme Infraco has increased the projected duration of the Depot Building works by approximately 14 weeks.
 No substantiation has been provided by Infraco is respect of same.
 In our opinion no further time should be awarded to Infraco for increased durations until such time as the relevant substantiation is provided.
-This is particularly relevant in light of the current views on potential mitigation and/or acceleration measures12.
+This is particularly relevant in light of the current views on potential mitigation and/or acceleration measures15.
 That said, tie should consider when it needs to have the Depot and Test Track complete.
 If, for example, Section 'C' is significantly delayed, there may be little benefit in expediting the Depot completion at additional acceleration cost.

-11 Overall 'Project' related prolongation costs are reconciled
+14 Overall 'Project' related prolongation costs are reconciled

-12 lain McAlister's previous opinion on the Infraco Revision 3 Step 4 Issue 1 programme was that time (in the region of 10 weeks for the Depot Building and 23 weeks for the associated Roads & Track) could be saved.
+15 lain McAlister's previous opinion on the Infraco Revision 3 Step 4 Issue 1 programme was that time (in the region of 10 weeks for the Depot Building and 23 weeks for the associated Roads & Track) could be saved.
 Please note, that where any of those measures are deemed to be 'acceleration' there may be costs implications for tie attaching to same.